zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 ## Most recent systematic review

-the most recent of which[^seven] says 7 domains.
+The most recent systematic review[^seven] says 7 domains.
-However, no "standard approach for assessing EHR data quality", so "Guidelines are needed for EHR data quality assessment\ldots."
+However, the authors observe that there is no "standard approach for assessing EHR data quality", so "guidelines are needed for EHR data quality assessment\ldots."

 - completeness, followed by
 - correctness,